embrio-tech/easy-rbac-plus/README.md

 ## :gem: Why `easy-rbac-plus`?

-When doing access control for requests on multiple documents–for example GET `/books`—you want to set query filters automatically based on a user's role. [easy-rbac-plus](https://github.com/embrio-tech/easy-rbac-plus) implements this while maintaining the functionality of [easy-rbac](https://github.com/DeadAlready/easy-rbac).
+When doing access control for requests on multiple documents–—for example GET `/articles`——you want to set query filters automatically based on a user's role. [easy-rbac-plus](https://github.com/embrio-tech/easy-rbac-plus) implements this while maintaining the functionality of [easy-rbac](https://github.com/DeadAlready/easy-rbac).

 ### Additional Features